-Declared undergraduate qualifications were the qualifications offered prior to 2012 and withdrawn with effect from 31 December 2017.
-Declared Open qualifications will continue to be available until 31 December 2019.
+Declared undergraduate qualifications were the qualifications offered prior to 2012 and withdrawn with effect from 31 December 2017, or 31 December 2019 for declared Open Qualifications.
 If you did not complete a declared qualification before its withdrawal, you may be able to count some or all of your credit towards a registered qualification.
 Contact your SST if you would like further information.